Rob-Page/networker_nmda/README.md

 10. Run the policy backup.

 ### Restore test case.
-1. type `sqlplus sys as sysdba` into a commandline
+1. type `sqlplus sys AS sysdba` into a commandline
 2. Verify that the table exsists: `DESC contact`
 3. Delete data in the table: `DELETE contact;`
 4. Drop the table in the database: `DROP TABLE contact;`
-5. Verify that the table no longer exsists `DESC contact`
+5. Verify that the table no longer exsists: `DESC contact`
 5. Restore the database using the NMC